paolodeangelis/SEI_builder/README.md

 ## Acknowledgements

 This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189).
+The project is part of [BATTERY 2030+](https://battery2030.eu/), the large-scale European research initiative for inventing the sustainable batteries of the future.

 <hr width="100%">
 <p align="right">